fcarvalhopacheco/whots19-data-report/docs/source/6_section.md

 Final processed temperature (upper panel), salinity (middle panel), and potential density ({math}`\sigma\theta`) (lower panel) data from the continuous underway system onboard the R/V Oscar Sette during the WHOTS-20 cruise.
+The displayed temperature is from the internal TSG sensor, and it does not represent the near-surface temperature (see text).
 Temperature and salinity were taken from 6-dbar CTD data (circles), and salinity bottle sample data (crosses) are superimposed.
 The dashed vertical red line indicates the period of occupation of Station ALOHA and the WHOTS site.